Vivian-Zhou-1027/workshop1/project2.md

 ### Population and Differences Maps of Port-de-Paix, Haiti
 ![Population Map of Port-de-Paix](PortdePaix_pop.png)

-This map shows the population of Port-de-Paix in 2015.
+This map above shows the population of Port-de-Paix in 2015.
 Port-de-Paix is near the ocean and located in the north of Haiti.

 ![Difference Map of Port-de-Paix](PortdePaix_diff_mapview.png)